EFÉ: a serotonin-boosting blast of sunny bedroom pop

 Spend five minutes in the presence of EFÉ, and you’ll see that behind her playful pop, there’s a personality just as vibrant.
 Even over Zoom, battling to be heard over the background builders, the Dublin-based artist (real name Anita Ikharo) is larger-than-life – full of bubbly Gen Z humour and references, plus an unbelievable amount of hilarious anecdotes; she has energy in droves.

-Having just released her second EP, ‘Vitamin-C,’ the 22-year-old’s journey up until this point has been filled with surprises.
+Having just released her second EP, ‘VITAMIN-C,’ the 22-year-old’s journey up until this point has been filled with surprises.
 For EFÉ though, it’s something that she has known would happen all her life.
 That being said, the inevitable prospect of that career path for EFÉ was daunting for unexpected reasons.
 “I was into Beyoncé heavily but then I found out she was in the Illuminati!” gasps EFÉ, jokingly referencing the debunked online conspiracy theory.
 “I thought, ‘Oh no, if I continue to make music it’s a given that I’ll make it.
 Then the Illuminati are going to find me and I’m going to have to join!’
 There’s always been that confidence from a young age, but it’s something I’ve always wanted.”
 Thankfully the evil overlords haven’t come calling just yet, so, for now, she’s ours.

 Her first self-released EP, ‘What Should We Do This Summer?’ launched her headfirst into the industry back in 2020.
 And despite arriving in the blustery winds of autumn, the EP combined voice memos of EFÉ’s friends and family with idyllic, wistful vocals and hazy soundscapes; she reeled in a host of listeners much in need of a blast of summer heat.